How long does it take for transplanted hair to grow? When does transplanted hair grow? Does the hair thickness change?

 First few days after a hair transplant is critical.
 The first 48 hours are referred to as the epithelialization phase when the follicles are rooted.
 It is worth mentioning that there is a risk for the hair not to be rooted.
 It is hard to understand if the hair is rooted or not during the first 10 days after the operation because the scabs must be out first.
 Rooting must be examined during the next several months.

 Does the Hair Grow in 6 Months?

 Volume and time are individual to every patient.
 In general, half of the transplanted hair grows in 6 months.
 The rest of the hair keeps growing during the following months.

 The first 48 hours are very critical.
 If there are no problems during the first 10-15 days, the hair can be considered as rooted.

 What is the Regrow Rate of Transplanted Hair?

 It is incorrect to state that all transplanted hair gets rooted or regrows.
 This rate depends on the patient’s hair quality, transplantation technique, and age.
-85% hair regrowth can be considered as a successful result.
+85% hair regrowth can be considered a successful result.